renatabubic/NYC-DOGGOS/README.md

 Start the build process and open web server running the application with:

-/app/src/ npm start
+npm start
-&&
+under: /app/src && /api
-/api npm start

 ## Project Status